This is guidance we give to specifiers and architects on how to choose environmentally sound performance paint. Read on to find out why:

 - Micro-Porous – allow walls and surfaces to breathe, preventing condensation and damp problems, and reducing associated indoor allergens.
 They are also less prone to paint flaking, peeling and blistering.

-One final note on price, nowadays there is not much difference in price if any between a top end branded paint and an eco paint.
-Eco paints do tend to be more expensive than mass produced paints by the big manufacturers.
-It is the difference in price that should help inform your decision, for example if a standard paint cost for a room would be £100 and an eco version £130, the question is ‘can you see the value in the benefits of natural paint to a value of £30?’ these are emotive choices but most customers will tend towards health and environmental benefits and at £30 this comes pretty cheap after all what else does £30 buy and if the paint lasts for years and years then the choice of an eco paint becomes a no brainer.
+One final note on price, nowadays there is not much difference in price if any between a top-end branded paint and an eco paint.
+Eco paints do tend to be more expensive than mass-produced paints by big manufacturers.
+It is the difference in price that should help inform your decision, for example, if a standard paint cost for a room would be £100 and an eco version £130, the question is ‘can you see the value in the benefits of natural paint to a value of £30?’ these are emotive choices but most customers will tend towards health and environmental benefits and at £30 this comes pretty cheap after all what else does £30 buy and if the paint lasts for years and years then the choice of an eco paint becomes a no-brainer.